 Workers' representatives and trade unions are involved in collective bargaining and in other forms of dialogue regarding specific local activities, including through periodical meetings.
-Management of Company employees is the responsibility of the Human Resources function on all Group operating sites, as described in the document 'Saipern Sustainability 2014'.
+Management of Company employees is the responsibility of the Human Resources function on all Group operating sites, as described in the document 'Saipem Sustainability 2014'.

 In 2014, the 'Share & Shape' initiative continues by involving young resources in France and Brazil.

 The 'Strategy LineUp meeting' was launched, a process of cascading the Company's priority objectives and strategies to all employees.
 The process involved approximately 10,000 employees in 60 countries obtain their feedback and to understand their expectations.
-Personnel engagement and training activities on sustainability themes continued throughout 2014 with the organisation of thematic seminars and specific meetings with managerial functions.